jsuarezruiz/dotnetconf2023/README.md

-# dotnetconf2023
+# .NET Conf 2023

-Slides and samples from my .NET Conf 2021 session "Building 3D apps with .Net MAUI and Evergine"
+Slides and samples from my .NET Conf 2023 session "Building 3D apps with .Net MAUI and Evergine"